caplena/knowledge-base/docs/10-Third-Party-Services.md

 ### Azure OpenAI Service

-Azure OpenAI Service is our provider for access to OpenAI’s language models (incl.
+Azure OpenAI Service (by Microsoft) is our provider for access to OpenAI’s language models (incl.
 ChatGPT).

 * **Has access to:** For some functionality of the application, Azure OpenAI Service will have access to project data, including text comments and topic collections.